Dangerous Lee, real name Leigh (sometimes spelled “Lei”, pronounced ley) Langston, is a writer, author, and Digital Marketing Specialist.

 Ask Dangerous Lee, the column, lead to the Ask Dangerous Lee Live radio show on the Blog Talk Radio network.

-For more than two years, Dangerous Lee, along with co-host, hip hop artist Hassahn Phenomenon, featured celebrities on all sides of the entertainment and media spectrum.
+For more than two years, Dangerous Lee, along with co-host, hip hop artist Hassahn Phenomenon, featured celebrities on all sides of the entertainment spectrum.

 Working as a one-woman production, Dangerous Lee has secured more than 100 media features over the course of her career and has taken this website to be ranked in the top 11,000 websites in the U.S.

 Dangerous Lee has had the pleasure of being selected as Vibe Magazine’s Vixen of the Day, as well as being featured on The TODAY Show with Kathie Lee & Hoda.

 She has also worked as a contributing writer for actress, Monique Coleman’s official website, GimmeMo.com and was the co-founder of Book Bizarre, an event that highlighted self-published authors in Flint, Michigan in 2010 and 2011.

 In 2013, The Dangerous Lee Network received 3 million views, was nominated for four Black Weblog Awards, and selected as a Top Fashion Blog to follow in 2013 and 2014.

 In October of 2014, Dangerous Lee self-published an eBook based on her highly popular web series, The Half Series: When Black People Look White.

 In February 2015, The Dangerous Lee Network made a major change to become The #FeedArt Network, a portal for helping independent artists and creative entrepreneurs with their social media marketing efforts.